mosharieff/OptionsGreeksVisualizer/README.md

 ## Running
 To run this app you need to navigate to its root directly and open two terminals.
 In the first terminal type in ``` python server``` and in the second terminal type in ``` npm start```

+Once the server and web app are open (in seperate terminals), you will be able to type in a number into the Number of Stocks input and a set of input holders will be generated, in which you enter each individual stock.
+Once you have entered your stock tickers press the blue button up top "Options Greeks Visualizer" and it will import all of the options greeks graphs for you.

 ## Rate Limits
 This apps payload is very heavy and will require lots of requests.
 I would advise you to use a max of three to five stocks in the visualizer as to not get ratelimited.